colormotor/calligraph/README.md

 ```

 ## Licence
-- The code/software in this repository is licenced under the *GNU GPLv3* (see [LICENCE](./LICENCE)).
+- The code/software in this repository is licensed under the *GNU GPLv3* (see [LICENCE](./LICENCE)).
-- Artistic/creative outputs generated with this software are licenced under *Creative Commons Attribution 4.0 International License (CC BY 4.0)*.
+- Artistic/creative outputs generated with this software are licensed under *Creative Commons Attribution 4.0 International License (CC BY 4.0)*.
 When sharing or distributing generated works you must give appropriate credit to: *Daniel Berio, enist.org, 2025*.

 ## Conda (recommended)